garrettclockhart/Quantum_Supply_Sales_Analysis/README.md

 ## Product Trends
 - When looking into product sales, the best performing products are the 27In Gaming Monitor, Apple Airpods, Macbook Air, and ThinkPad Laptop accounting for 96% of all sales.

-- By brand Apple is responsible for more than half of all sales, with Airpods generating $8M and the Macbook $6M.
+- By brand Apple is responsible for more than half of all sales, with Airpods generating $8M and the MacBook $6M.
 In 2020, the driver for the spike in revenue is the Macbook which saw a 84% increase in it's share of revenue from 2019 creating $2.3M in additional sales.
 While the market leading 27in 4K Gaming Monitor saw 19% decrease in its percentage of total sales for that year.

 ## Loyalty Program
 - The loyalty program launched in 2019 with a slow rate of adoption where Non-Loyalty members outspent Loyalty Members during the first two years of the program.
 However in 2021, Loyalty Members began to outspend Non-Loyalty Members by over $500,000 as well as reaching a steady AOV of $245 versus $214 for Non-Loyalty Members.